redhat-developer/app-services-sdk-go/serviceregistrymgmt/apiv1/README.md

-# Go API client for Kafka Service Fleet Manager
+# Go API client for serviceregistrymgmt

-Kafka Service Fleet Manager is a REST API to manage Kafka instances and connectors.
+Main entry point for the system, responsible for all sorts of management operations for the whole service of managed service registry.

 ## Installation